ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 If you want to create an action accessible from the details or the summary view of a record involving related data, this section may interest you.

 In the example below, the “Add new transaction” action is accessible from the summary view.
-This action creates a new transaction and automatically refresh the “Emitted transactions” related data section to see the new transaction.
+This action creates a new transaction and automatically refreshes the “Emitted transactions” related data section to see the new transaction.

 ```javascript
 return resultBuilder.success('New transaction emitted', {